daskrohn/Genetic_Correlation/README.md

 ```
 ![meta diverging bars](meta-correlations.jpeg)

-**NOTE:** From here, I am planning to manually add in the category names for each grouping of the diverging bars plot (e.g. Smoking, Education, etc).
-I have not been able to find a way to do this in R.
+**NOTE:** From here, I manually added in the category names for each grouping of the diverging bars plot (e.g. Smoking, Education, etc) using photoshop.
+Final result: